trbouma/vwi/README.md

 # Verifiable Web Identifiers

-'_People want identifiers that are easily recognizable and verfiable_'
+'_People want identifiers that are human recognizable and globally verifiable_'

 ## Introduction